skhussain123/Laravel12-Doc/03-Routing/README.md

 # Laravel Routing (Latest Version: Laravel 12)
-Routing in Laravel is the system that maps URLs (like /login, /dashboard, etc.) to specific code—either a controller method or a closure—that handles the request and returns a response.
+Laravel routing is the mechanism that determines how your application responds to different HTTP requests (e.g., GET, POST, PUT, DELETE).
+It allows you to define application URLs and specify the logic that should be executed when a user accesses them.

 Laravel has a clean and flexible routing mechanism that allows you to easily define:
 * Web routes for pages (views)